 Also, if aphids or leafminers or other insects have damaged the leaves of your citrus tree, don’t waste your time cutting those damaged leaves out.
 They’re still capable of photosynthesizing and contributing to the growth and fruitfulness of the tree even though they’re not completely healthy.
 Pruning them out won’t make a significant difference to the insect population in the tree either.
 Better to adjust your aesthetic sensibility than cut up the tree, in terms of the health of the tree.

 Lastly, and here’s a bit of a twist, do pay attention to what’s growing from low down on the trunk of your citrus tree.
 I don’t think of this as pruning, but it’s really important that if any branch starts growing from below the graft (bud) union of your citrus tree you immediately remove it.
-If you’re unsure of what I mean by that, then please read my post titled, “Beware of rootstock suckers on citrus.”
+If you’re unsure of what I mean by that, then please read my post titled, “Beware of rootstock suckers on citrus trees.”
 It might save the life of your tree.

 Isn’t it a relief, though, to know that your citrus tree knows how to grow pretty well on its own?
 That’s why you can find citrus trees thriving even in Southern California yards that have been neglected for years.
 And that’s why every Southern California yard should have a citrus tree, or eight.